-Air India Express flight with 191 on board veers off Kozhikode runway and crashes, pilot dead
+At least 16 dead as Air India flight crashes after skidding off Kozhikode runway

 Several passengers are said to be injured.
 More details are awaited.

 9 pm: An Air India Express plane skidded off the runway during its landing at the Karipur Airport in Kerala’s Kozhikode city amid heavy rain on Friday.
-The plane had 191 passengers on board, according to NDTV.
+The plane had 190 people on board, according to NDTV.